-- Change calls from alloc and alloc\array to their C analogues.
+- Change calls from alloc and alloc_array to their C analogues.
 Use the xalloc library which defines xmalloc and xcalloc.
-These functions abort rather than returning NULL when no more memory is available. - Change @requires, @ensures, and @assert contracts into REQUIRES(), ENSURES(), and ASSERT() C contracts. - Whenever you are about to lose track of memory (for instance, an allocated list node when dequeuing an element), that memory must be freed. - Use type size\t instead of int for quantities that are supposed to be array (or queue) offsets; we'll use size\t instead of int for storing the size of the queue in C. Integers of type size\t are unsigned, so you don't need to check that they're non-negative. - Change array types like char[] to pointers char\.
+These functions abort rather than returning NULL when no more memory is available. - Change @requires, @ensures, and @assert contracts into REQUIRES(), ENSURES(), and ASSERT() C contracts. - Whenever you are about to lose track of memory (for instance, an allocated list node when dequeuing an element), that memory must be freed. - Use type size_t instead of int for quantities that are supposed to be array (or queue) offsets; we'll use size_t instead of int for storing the size of the queue in C. Integers of type size_t are unsigned, so you don't need to check that they're non-negative. - Change array types like char[] to pointers char.
 Be careful: this means that you now have to check that arrays are non-NULL!
 (Although you didn't use arrays in your queue implementation, you may need to be aware of this if you used arrays in any test code you wrote.)

-As a stylistic issue, we write
+As a stylistic issue, in C0/C1 we write

 '''

 int x = alloc(int);

 char[] A = alloc_array(char, 10);

-in CO/C1 but write
+Instead, in C we write

 int x = xmalloc(sizeof(int));

 char A = xcalloc(10, sizeof(char));

 '''

-in C. Attaching the \ to the variable instead of the type is consistent with the C idea of making the definition of a variable look like the way it is used.
+Attaching the to the variable instead of the type is consistent with the C idea of making the definition of a variable look like the way it is used.
 We won't be picky about this stylistic issue on this assignment, though.

-Task 6 (5 points) Copy the implementation of queue.c1 to queue.c, making sure to include the interface by writing #include "queue.h" within the file queue.c.
+Task 6 (6 points) Copy the implementation of queue.cl to queue.c, making sure to include the interface by writing #include "queue.h" within the file queue.c.
 Then adapt your code following the guidelines above so that it is a correct implementation in C.